ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

 })
 ```

-#### Marks
-> The marks that are allowed inside of this node.
-May be a space-separated string referring to mark names or groups, "_" to explicitly allow all marks, or "" to disallow marks.
-When not given, nodes with inline content default to allowing all marks, other nodes default to not allowing marks.

-#### Group
-> The group or space-separated groups to which this node belongs, which can be referred to in the content expressions for the schema.

-#### Inline
-> Should be set to true for inline nodes.
-(Implied for text nodes.)

-#### Atom
-> Can be set to true to indicate that, though this isn't a leaf node, it doesn't have directly editable content and should be treated as a single unit in the view.

-#### Selectable
-> Controls whether nodes of this type can be selected as a node selection.
-Defaults to true for non-text nodes.

-#### Draggable
-> Determines whether nodes of this type can be dragged without being selected.
-Defaults to false.

 The schema even allows to make your nodes draggable, that’s what the `draggable` option is for, which defaults to `false`.
-Here is an example for draggable paragraphs:

 ```js
 // Draggable paragraphs